ChatHLS: Towards Systematic Design Automation and Optimization for High-Level Synthesis: Evaluations

-Figure \ref{DCA} illustrates that across the comprehensive test cases, HLSFixer achieved a repair pass rate of 82.7\% on average, outperforming GPT-4o and Llama3-8B by 19.1\% and 63.0\%, respectively.
-This significant performance gap highlights the specialized debugging capabilities of HLSFixer in HLS designs.
+We compare HLSFixer with general-purpose LLMs for error analysis.
+Figure \ref{fig:hlsfixer} shows that across comprehensive test cases, HLSFixer achieves a 93.4\% pass@1, outperforming Claude-opus-4.5 by 36.8\% and Gemini-3-pro by \textbf{32.6\%}.
+This gap highlights the specialized debugging reasoning of HLSFixer, which enables more accurate identification, analysis, and correction of HLS-specific errors.
+We provide a comparison of models with different parameter scales in the Appendix \ref{appendix:Scale}.

+With HLSFixer, ChatHLS shows a remarkable improvement in pass rates for HLS-C generation tasks, as shown in Table \ref{table:generation}.
+By incorporating RAG (using DeepSeek-V3.2 as LLM \bigcircled{1}) to provide basic HLS programming specification, combined with a multi-agent debugging approach, ChatHLS ensures the generation robustness, outperforming single Gemini-3-pro by \textbf{41.8\%}.
+As shown in Figure \ref{c2hlsc}, we compare ChatHLS with C2HLSC \cite{C2HLSC} and HLSRewriter \cite{hlsrewriter}.
+These results highlight the efficacy of our framework in navigating the complexities of HLS constraints.
+Appendix \ref{app:rag_fairness} highlights the debugging advantages of HLSFixer in internalizing HLS-specific reasoning beyond retrieval alone.